Softcatala/TraductorGnomeShell/README.md

 This is a gnome-shell extension that let users enter a text, select the language pair for the translation and translate the text.

-At this moment, langugage pairs available are:
+At this moment, language pairs available are:

 * en - ca
 * fr - ca